Duncan MacLeod: Books

-A series of nine licensed novels were released from October 1995 to February 1999: The Return of the Immortal, The Element of Fire, Scimitar, Scotland the Brave, Measure of a Man, The Path, Zealot, Shadow of Obsession, The Captive Soul, White Silence, and An Evening at Joe's.
+A series of nine licensed novels were released from October 1995 to February 1999: The Element of Fire, Scimitar, Scotland the Brave, Measure of a Man, The Path, Zealot, Shadow of Obsession, The Captive Soul, White Silence, and An Evening at Joe's.
 These novels detail additional events in Duncan's life.
 The Element of Fire features more adventures of Duncan and Connor fighting alongside each other.

 A German language novel entitled Highlander: Die Rückkehr des Unsterblichen (Highlander: The Return of the Immortal) was also released.
-The novel deals with Duncan wishing to leave the Game and takes place during the season one episode "Deadly Medicine."
+It deals with Duncan wishing to leave the Game and takes place during the season one series episode "Deadly Medicine."

 RK Books published a series called Highlander Imagine.
 Although technically a fan fiction series written by W.L.
 Jones and L. Bordini, the series is authorized by Davis-Panzer Productions and StudioCanal Films Ltd. The books depict an alternate continuity where Tessa did not die at the end of the episode "The Darkness" and explores Duncan's life afterward.
 The books include Highlander Imagine - For Love's Sake, Highlander Imagine - Beyond Infinity, and Highlander Imagine - Code Name: Immortal.

 Comics

 Duncan also appears in the Highlander comics.
-In the fifth issue of the comics he comforts Connor after Brenda Wyatt is injured in a car accident on New Year's Eve in 1986.
+In the fifth issue he comforts Connor after Brenda Wyatt is injured in a car accident on New Year's Eve in 1986.
 In another story, collected as Highlander: Dark Quickening, Duncan helps Connor deal with the aftereffects of absorbing the Kurgan's Quickening.
-Another story, collected as Highlander: Armageddon, Duncan is captured by a renegade Watcher group called the Eye and forced to compete in a fight club against other immortal warriors.
+In another story, collected as Highlander: Armageddon, Duncan is captured by a renegade Watcher group called the Eye and forced to compete in a fight club against other immortal warriors.

 Audio plays

-Adrian Paul reprises his role as Duncan MacLeod in audio plays produced by Big Finish Productions: The Lesson, Love and Hate, The Secret of the Sword, and Kurgan Rising.
+In a series of audio plays, Adrian Paul reprises his role as Duncan MacLeod in audio plays produced by Big Finish Productions: The Lesson, Love and Hate, The Secret of the Sword, and Kurgan Rising.
 One story features a sexually transmitted disease deadly to immortals.
 In another, an immortal being killed on holy ground seems to upset reality, temporarily resurrecting both the Kurgan and Connor MacLeod.

 Duncan also appears in Highlander: A Celtic Opera, an opera jointly composed by Roger Bellon and Harlan Collins.
 The opera follows Duncan's banishment from his clan, his relationship with a mortal woman named Aurora who becomes his wife, and his encounters with an immortal Visigoth named Fritagern.
 In the end, Duncan beheads Fritagern in the 21st century after the man murders a cloned Aurora on their wedding day.